What Kept My Problems Going?

 Family Impact of the Tsunami

-The tsunami's devastation in Sri Lanka, where my family is originally from, deeply affected my parents.
+The tsunami’s devastation in Sri Lanka, where my family is originally from, deeply affected my parents.
 They were in shock over the distant family members who died, especially those in Galle.
-Although I was physically unscathed, I couldn't convey to them how terrible things were on Koh Phi Phi.
+Although I was physically unscathed, I couldn’t convey to them how terrible things were on Koh Phi Phi.
 Returning to London felt Alien.
-After Thailand, I felt lost and couldn't cope with what had happened in Sri Lanka and to my family.
-Emotionally, I couldn't handle the devastation in my mother's hometown of Galle.
-Unlike me, my loved ones and all the locals across Asia that were affected by the devastation of the Asian Tsunami couldn't escape the horror by simply flying away.
+After Thailand, I felt lost and couldn’t cope with what had happened in Sri Lanka and to my family.
+Emotionally, I couldn’t handle the devastation in my mother’s hometown of Galle.
+Unlike me, my loved ones and all the locals across Asia who were affected by the devastation of the Asian Tsunami couldn’t escape the horror by simply flying away.
+My parent’s recent divorce also exacerbated my “home life” in London.

 Escaping to Japan